-Student learning outcomes (SLOs) are an ongoing part of the dialogue at GC.
+Student learning outcomes are an ongoing part of the dialogue at GC.
 Departments across the College (instructional, student services, and administrative services) identify, assess, and reflect upon the achievement of student learning and service outcomes and use this information to drive improvement and institutional effectiveness.
 The planning and outcome data, as well as documented improvements, are stored within the TracDat system.
 The mission of the College acknowledges the work of all employees in this effort by stating that they work together to provide an exceptional learning environment.
 The values of the College put learning and student success, creativity and innovation, and continuous improvement in pursuit of excellence at the center of the value system of the College.
-As a result, all employees responsible for learning participate in dialogue about the assessment of learning outcomes and are involved in determining how best to enhance learning.
+As a result, all employees responsible for learning are participating in dialogue about the assessment of learning outcomes and are involved in determining how best to enhance learning.
 Thus, a component of their evaluation also reflects this engagement.

 Starting at the top of the organization, the Board of Trustees regularly evaluates itself and seeks input from internal and external constituents.
-A portion of the board evaluation also includes their review of and focus on quality educational programs and student success (4.1).
-The Board's 2014 goals (4.2) also include a focus on student success.
-The AP on chancellor and president evaluation (4.3, 4.4) both state that a component of their annual evaluation includes their contributions to improving student learning (4.5, 4.6).
+A portion of the board evaluation also includes their review of and focus on quality educational programs and student success.
+The Board's 2014 goals (4.1) also include a focus on student success.
+The board policy on chancellor and president evaluation both state that a component of their annual evaluation (4.2, 4.3) includes their contributions to improving student learning (4.4, 4.5).

-As a portion of their feedback, vice presidents are evaluated on their ability to promote a learning-centered organizational culture (4.7).
-As part of their evaluation, educational managers have a component that includes impact on students and this is the section under which efforts to engage in and promote student learning are stated (4.8).
-Further, their self-reflection related to progress towards their annual goals is another place where student learning is addressed.
-The College is currently working with the Administrator's Association and has a tentative agreement to more closely align this educational manager evaluation component with the wording within the new standard.
+As a portion of their feedback, vice presidents are evaluated on their ability to promote a learning-centered organizational culture (4.6).
+As part of their evaluation, educational managers have a component that includes impact on students and this is the section under which efforts to engage in and promote student learning are stated (4.7).
+Further, their self-reflection related to progress towards their annual goals is another place where student learning impact is seen.
+The College is currently working with the Administrators Association to more closely align this educational manager evaluation component with the wording within the standard.